Please click here to view the contact information for Staff.

 Foreign registration inquiries can e-mail email@example.com.

-The Special Services Department was created as a group of "dog-intelligent" staff to provide a premium level of service to the core constituency of AKC -- Delegates, active breeders/exhibitors, active club members, cluster chairmen, judges, and AKC staff.
-The Special Services staff is thoroughly familiar with the functions of all AKC's departments so that they know immediately where to go to obtain information or solve a problem.
+The Sport Services Department was created as a group of “dog-intelligent” staff to provide a premium level of service to the core constituency of AKC — Delegates, active breeders/exhibitors, active club members, cluster chairmen, judges, and AKC staff.
+The Sport Services staff is thoroughly familiar with the functions of all AKC’s departments so that they know immediately where to go to obtain information or solve a problem.
 Their service now extends beyond the core constituency.